 Select * from #TblLocalUserDetail

-14So upon the execution of that Strood procedure, the temporary table which that stored procedure has created is no longer available.
+So, upon the execution of that stored procedure, the temporary table which the stored procedure has created is no longer available.
 It’s immediately destroyed upon the completion of the execution of that stored procedure.

-For example, if there are two users, user one and user two, and would create a local temporary table, let’s say #TblUserDetail, each user will get his own version of the temp table.
+For example, if there are two users, user one and user two, and each would create a local temporary table, let’s say #TblUserDetail, each user will get their own version of the temp table.

 Let’s look at an example

-Now click the “New Query” button in the SQL server management studio two times. that means we are creating two connection window.
+Now click the 'New Query' button in SQL Server Management Studio two times.
+This means we are creating two connection windows.

-Let’s copy the below code and paste it in both query window.
+Let’s copy the code below and paste it into both query windows.

 insert into #TblUserDetail values(1,'john')